BIGJRA/BIGJRA.github.io/rejuv.md

 Grab the *TM27 Return* on the right.

 When you head up, be prepared for a battle… and another change of pace.
-We’ll be playing as Ren now!
+We'll be playing as Ren now!

 ??? ???
 (No Field)